Grants for organizations

 Minnesota State Arts Board – A state agency that stimulates and encourages the creation, performance, and appreciation of the arts in the state.

-MSAB provides nine grant opportunities for any nonprofit or fiscally sponsored organization in Minnesota:
+In the past, MSAB has provided nine grant opportunities for any nonprofit or fiscally sponsored organization in Minnesota.
+These programs are currently suspended for fiscal years 2021 and '22.

 Regional Arts Councils - Minnesota's unique, decentralized system of eleven regional arts councils.